Table of Contents

 This is because the LM 6800 isn’t under $2000!

-Whilst it’s a very good and affordable chair, I want to bring quality, accurate information to my readers, and that means only including chairs that fall into the price range of my article.
+Whilst it’s a very good and affordable chair, we want to bring quality, accurate information to my readers, and that means only including chairs that fall into the price range of my article.

 Ok, time to get into the reviews of the best massage chairs under $2000!